snowplow-archive/snowplow.github.com/_posts/2015-07-13-snowplow-r67-bohemian-waxwing-released.md

 }
 {% endhighlight %}

+Note that this is a wholly optional section; if you do not want to send application events to a second Snowplow instance, simply do not add this to your configuration file.

+For a complete example, see our [`config.hocon.sample` file] [ske-sample-hocon].

 <h3>Kinesis Elasticsearch Sink</h3>

-* Add `max-timeout` to the `elasticsearch` fields.
+* Add `max-timeout` into the `elasticsearch` fields
-* Merge `location` fields into the `elasticsearch` section.
+* Merge `location` fields into the `elasticsearch` section
 * If you want to include Snowplow Tracking for this application please append the following:
-  - This is a wholly optional section, if you do not want Tracking to occur simply do not add this to your HOCON.

-{% highlight bash %}
+{% highlight json %}
 sink {

     ...